-Communication in smart cities
+Communication in Smart Cities

-Nowadays, the internet plays a leading role in everyday communication.
-The increased use of the mobile internet and the associated rapid increase of the data volume pose new challenges to the existing communication networks.
-The existing networks no longer provide sufficient capacities for the increasing data volume and growing quality standards.
-New broadband networks that can meet these requirements are being researched worldwide, including in Germany.
-The so called future internet will revolutionize communication as we know it today.
+Nowadays, the mobile internet plays a leading role in everyday communication.
+The increased use of the mobile internet and the associated rapid increase of the data volume pose new challenges to the existing communication networks, which no longer provide sufficient capacities for the increasing data volume and growing quality standards.
+New broadband networks that can meet these requirements are currently researched worldwide, including in Germany.
+The so called “Future Internet” will revolutionize communication as we know it today.

 However, this not only applies to the communication infrastructure but also the content and the availability of information change.
 In addition to current popular commercial apps for smartphones, that mainly serve consumption and entertainment, smart cities are meant to make data from municipal administrations available for everyone.
 Whether it is the current traffic report, environmental data like air and water quality, pollen count or the faster and more efficient exchange between public authorities – communication in the public sector has an immense potential for development and offers new opportunities for making everyday life easier.

 The open data movement aims to increase the availability of public and municipal information.
 It supports access to non-sensitive municipal data that can be accessed publicly on a larger scale than it is today, and its interoperable use.
 Collecting this public data in a virtual city data cloud allows for companies to develop new apps that provide each citizen with access to diffuse quantities of data and statistics via a practical smartphone app.
 The areas of application are numerous and applicable to almost all areas of life.